patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 Data that will never be changed like high scores, previous progress, saved games, game boosts earned by some players but not others.
-These could all live in a document storage database like Firebase Realtime Database with the multiregion uptime SLA to ensure consistency and global availablility.
+These could all live in a document storage database like Firebase Realtime Database with the multiregion uptime SLA to ensure consistency and global availability.
 The time-series data can live in Bigtable.

 You consider placing the pay-to-play purchases data and the billing database in